-There are three main types of headphone: in-ear (including earbuds), on-ear and over-ear.
-Great-sounding headphones that are comfortable to wear will be a priority for most – and our independent tests uncover the headphones that excel at this.
-Beyond that, the best headphones for you will depend on a number of factors.
+Great-sounding headphones that are comfortable to wear will be a priority for most – our independent tests uncover the pairs of all types that excel at this.

-Pros: Compact.
+Pros: Lighter and more compact than over-ear models.
 Easy to take on and off.

 Cons: Pressure exerted on ears can be uncomfortable for long listening sessions.

-Over-ear headphones are the largest type, with earcups that go round your entire ear rather than sitting on top of them.
-Most headphones with noise cancelling are over-ear headphones.
+These are the largest type, with earcups that surround and ‘cup’ your ears rather than sitting on top of them.

 Cons: Often bulky and can cost more than other styles.